 c.
-Proposed measures to reduce or control emissions or other impacts to air, if any: Keep roadways maintained, all equipment kept to manufacturer's requirements for emissions.
+Proposed measures to reduce or control emissions or other impacts to air, if any: Contractor will have a water truck on hand if needed for dust control

-- 3. Water [help] - a.
+3. Water [help]

+- a.
 Surface Water: [help] - Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
 If yes, describe type and provide names.
 If appropriate, state what stream or river it flows into.
-None. - Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
-If yes, please describe and attach available plans.
-No. - 3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
+County GIS indicates Type 4, Type 9, and Type 2 Streams. - 2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
+If yes, please describe and attach available plans.The existing road along the field to be improved is within 200' of the streams. - 3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
 Indicate the source of fill material.
-None. - Will the proposal require surface water withdrawals or diversions?
+No cut or fill will happen in the streams. - 4) Will the proposal require surface water withdrawals or diversions?
 Give general description, purpose, and approximate quantities if known.
-No. - 5) Does the proposal lie within a 100-year floodplain?
+No - 5) Does the proposal lie within a 100-year floodplain?
 If so, note location on the site plan.
-No. - Does the proposal involve any discharges of waste materials to surface waters?
+No - 6) Does the proposal involve any discharges of waste materials to surface waters?
 If so, describe the type of waste and anticipated volume of discharge.
-No. - b.
+No - b.
 Ground Water: [help] - Will groundwater be withdrawn from a well for drinking water or other purposes?
 If so, give a general description of the well, proposed uses and approximate quantities withdrawn from the well.
 Will water be discharged to groundwater?
-Give general description, purpose, and approximate quantities if known. - No. - 2) Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals...; agricultural; etc.).
+Give general description, purpose, and approximate quantities if known.

+- 2) Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals...; agricultural; etc.).
 Describe the general size of the system, the number of such systems, the number of houses to be served (if applicable), or the number of animals or humans the system(s) are expected to serve.

-No waste materials will be discharged.

-- c.
-Water runoff (including stormwater):

-- Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
+None proposed - c.
+Water runoff (including stormwater): - Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
 Where will this water flow?
 Will this water flow into other waters?
 If so, describe.

-- None.